mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- I was advised by text from Nationalgrid that the power cut affecting GL53 &NZ area was resolved at 1.36 today.
+THIS IS NOT THE CASE THE LIGHTING IS STILL OUT, 29th October :- [8354291](https://www.fixmystreet.com/report/8354291)
 - Constant littering on grass verges and gutter area, 29th October :- [8353590](https://www.fixmystreet.com/report/8353590)
 - Dangerous potholes on public road, 29th October :- [8353565](https://www.fixmystreet.com/report/8353565)
 - Dirty nappy in carpark, 29th October :- [8353562](https://www.fixmystreet.com/report/8353562)